sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-intro9-password-lifetime/data-warehouse-cloud-intro9-password-lifetime.md

 >**Well done!**

 > You have completed the 9th tutorial of this group.
-Now you know how to define the password lifetime for a database user in SAP Data Warehouse Cloud.
+Now you know how to define the password lifetime for a database user in SAP Datasphere.

-> Learn in the next tutorial [how to connect your Space to an SAP HANA Cloud, data lake in SAP Data Warehouse Cloud.](data-warehouse-cloud-intro10-connectspace-datalake)
+> Learn in the next tutorial [how to connect your Space to an SAP HANA Cloud, data lake in SAP Datasphere.](data-warehouse-cloud-intro10-connectspace-datalake)

 ### Test yourself